-Research studies or surveys conducted by school district personnel that involve students, students' records, or staff members, must be approved in advance by the Superintendent or their designee.
+Research studies or surveys conducted by school district personnel that involve students, students' records, or staff members, must be approved in advance by the Superintendent or designee.
 The distribution of survey questionnaires, etc., as part of a teacher's graduate program will, in most cases, be approved.
-However, there may be areas of inquiry to which parents and other staff members may object.
-Therefore, individuals seeking to carry out research involving student or staff surveys will be required to submit a written outline of their proposal to the Superintendent or their designee for approval.
+Individuals seeking to conduct research involving student or staff surveys will be required to submit a written outline of their proposal to the Superintendent or designee for approval.